willgarcia/rotc/04-observability/04-01-prometheus/README.md

 kubectl get pods
 ```

-The output should be similar to (5 services of 5 running):
+After a few seconds/minutes, the output should be similar to (5 services of 5 running):

 ```output
 NAME                        READY   STATUS    RESTARTS   AGE